nirname/nirname.github.io/index.md

 I love creating parsers, 3d modelling, and data visualization.

-Know a little bit of
+Can do a little bit of
 **Fusion360**,
 **SketchUp**,
 **3dsMax**,
 **Unity**,
 **Graphviz**.